talexk/coding_exercise/README.md

 ## Problems

-The project was abandoned before it could be completed.
-It currently has the following issues:
+This project has the following issues:

 * The included unit test fails
 * The endpoint doesn't return correct results

+Please ensure all problems are resolved as part of this exercise.